RCMP Right Fit Interview Competency 4 -Conscientiousness and Reliability

 Conscientiousness and Reliability for Behavioural Based Questions

 The behavioural question will target your past experiences that demonstrate that you are conscientious and reliable in all areas.

 For example, you might be asked a question about a past experience of how you handled a request for service from a client or customer that went above and beyond your regular responsibilities.
-Or you might be asked about a time when you ensured a quality product or service even though you were extremely busy.
+Or you might be asked about a time when you ensured a quality product even though you were extremely busy.

 Remember, when answering these questions, you will articulate your example using the S*T*A*R principle.